 RECOMMENDATIONS (4 TH EDITION) COMPLIANT EXPLANATION Principle 1: Lay solid foundations for management and oversight Recommendation 1.1 A listed entity should have and disclose a board charter setting out: (a) the respective roles and responsibilities of its board and management; and (b) those matters expressly reserved to the board and those delegated to management.
-Yes the Corporations Act 2001 (Cth), its formal constitution, and by the ASX Listing Rules.
+Yes The Board is governed by: • the Corporations Act 2001 (Cth), • its formal constitution, and • by the ASX Listing Rules.
 The Board's primary role is to set policy regarding the affairs of the Company for the protection and enhancement of long-term shareholder value.
-The primary responsibilities of the Board are set out in a Board Charter and written policy and include: Providing leadership to the Company; Overseeing the development and implementation of strategy; Ensuring corporate accountability to shareholders primarily through adopting an effective shareholder/stakeholder communications policy; Overseeing the control and accountability systems that ensure the company is progressing towards the goals set by the board and in line with the company s purpose, the agreed corporate strategy, legislative requirement and community expectations; Ensuring robust and effective risk management, compliance and control systems (including legal compliance) are in place and operating effectively; Being responsible for the company's chief executive officer and senior management and personnel including:
+The primary responsibilities of the Board are set out in a Board Charter and written policy and include: • Providing leadership to the Company; • Overseeing the development and implementation of strategy; • Ensuring corporate accountability to shareholders primarily through adopting an effective shareholder/stakeholder communications policy; • Overseeing the control and accountability systems that ensure the company is progressing towards the goals set by the board and in line with the company s purpose, the agreed corporate strategy, legislative requirement and community expectations; • Ensuring robust and effective risk management, compliance and control systems (including legal compliance) are in place and operating effectively; • Being responsible for the company's Chief Executive Officer (CEO) and senior management and personnel including: • Directly managing the CEO, including appointment, removal, annual reviews of performance, overseeing the development of the CEO. • Ratifying the appointment, the terms and conditions of the appointment and, where appropriate, the removal of the company secretary and other senior managers. • Oversight of annual senior executive performance reviews. • Ensuring that an appropriate succession plan for the CEO, cron, company secretary and other senior managers.